-19.10 Pay Determinations for Upper Pay Range
+16.9 Pay Determinations for Upper Pay Range

-- 19.10.1 Once pay awards have been agreed after the Pay Committee, all teachers should receive a statement which details their salary entitlement from 1 September each year. - 19.10.2 Pay progression on the Upper Pay Range will be clearly attributable to the performance of the individual teacher.
-Performance assessment judgements must be based on the teacher's Appraisal review and should be assessed against the descriptors of a UPR teacher please see Appendix 8 for guidance in this respect The Pay Committee will be able to objectively justify its decisions. - 19.10.3 The UPR progressing teacher should receive verbal feedback from the Headteacher/Head of School and the reasons if progress is declined.
-They should also receive advice on aspects of their performance that would benefit from further development. - 19.10.4 All progression through the UPR is performance related.
-Progression is not automatic but consideration for progression is.
-Teachers are required to successfully complete 2 cycles of Appraisal review to progress.
-An Appraisal review will be deemed to be successful unless significant concerns about standards of performance have been raised in writing with the teacher during the annual appraisal cycle and have not been sufficiently addressed through support provided by the School by the conclusion of that process.
+- Once pay awards have been agreed, all teachers should receive a statement which details their salary entitlement from 1 September each year. - 16.9.2 Pay progression on the Upper Pay Range will be clearly attributable to the performance of the individual teacher.
+Performance assessment judgements must be against the descriptors of a UPR teacher please see Appendix 5 for guidance in this respect.
+The Headteacher will be able to objectively justify their decisions. - 16.9.3 The UPR progressing teacher should receive verbal feedback from the Headteacher/Head of School and the reasons if progress is declined.
+They should also receive advice on aspects of their performance that would benefit from further development. - 16.9.4 Teachers that are declined UPR progression must be informed, in writing, of the Headteacher's decision.
+The letter must provide clear reasoning and identify specific areas of improvement so that the teacher will be able to set related objectives in the next appraisal cycle.
+The teacher must also be informed that they have the right of appeal with trade union representation.